-If needed, there will be a 30-minute recovery period after the last session each day.
+If needed, there will be a 30-minute recovery period during lunch and after the last session each day.
 If a candidate or examiner experiences a major technical issue during an exam period, the candidate will be rescheduled for this recovery period.
-This will be followed by a panel meeting for discussion of candidates from the morning and afternoon sessions.
-If the recovery period is not needed, examiners will go straight to the panel meeting, which will be held in the examiner Break Room Webex[®].
-Examiners will be notified via text message during the final exam period when to proceed to the panel meeting.
+This will be followed by 60-minute category meetings and then 30-minute panel meetings.
+If the recovery period is not needed, examiners will go straight to their category meeting, which will be held in the examiner Break Room Webex[®].
+Examiners will be notified via text message during the final exam period when to proceed to the category meeting.